Afcon 2021: Senegal declares public holiday after historic win

 A triumphal reception is expected when the victorious team returns home from Cameroon later on Monday.

-Tens of thousands of jubilant fans took to the streets of Dakar late into the night on Sunday, waving national flags, dancing and firing fireworks into the air.
+Tens of thousands of jubilant fans took to the streets of Dakar late into the night on Sunday, waving flags in the national colours of red, gold and green, dancing and firing fireworks into the air.

+The BBC's Emeline Nsingi Nkosi in Dakar says people were sitting on top of their cars, waving flags and football shirts.
+"It's a street party.
+I don't think Senegal has ever seen anything like it."

 "We waited a long time.
 [The cup] is finally here.
 We really needed it," ecstatic fan Modou Ba, 25, told the AFP news agency.